agustinediz/R/README.md

 # R

-different projects and functions coded in R.
+Projects and functions coded in R.